 Welcome to A Wolfe’s Wolf World.
 My name is actually April Wolfe.
-I’m a Michigander living in Los Angeles and the lead Film Critic for LA Weekly.
+I’m a Michigander living in Los Angeles and the former lead film critic for LA Weekly.
+You can now find my film writing in the Village Voice, Vulture, the Washington Post, AV Club, Syfy Wire, IndieWire, Rolling Stone, Film Comment, The Wrap, and many other places.
 Also a journalist, essayist, fiction writer, music writer, screenwriter, film director, editor, and designer.
 Founder and producer of the One Axe Plays collective from Women’s Center for Creative Work, 2014 A Public Space Emerging Writer Fellow, 2015 BinderCon Fellow, 2016 Iceland Writers Retreat Alumni Award winner, and a USC Los Angeles Institute for the Humanities fellow.

 Image of me with my cat courtesy hiroshi–clark.com